 < We have a 10-year-old male cyno who spends most of the time sitting on his perch (usually in the front of the cage) with his feet up grasping the front of the cage and his head down between his legs touching the floor of the cage.
-Have any of you ever seen this or a similar behavior and do you think that this may be a case of depression.0325 Would it be a good idea to provide the male special enrichment to break this habit?
+Have any of you ever seen this or a similar behavior and do you think that this may be a case of depression.
 He is caged without a social companion because he is assigned to an infectious study that precludes contact with another conspecific. > all her life, i.e., since the time when she was taken away from her mother and prematurely weaned.
 The persistent hunched posture was for me a clear sign that the animal was suffering from severe depression.
 The solution to this miserable situation was simple: I paired her with another previously single-caged senior female.
 Rather than kind-of hiding from life, this aged lady embraced life again and eagerly interacted (right photo) with her companion and once and for all stopped taking the now-forgotten weird hunched posture.

 I have seen depressed monkeys sit in such a posture for hours on end.
 They get up and are able to ambulate without any signs of an issue, but only if presented with the motivation to do so, for example to get food or to drink.

 I took the attached left photo of a rhesus macaque who shows the behavior you are describing.
 This 33-year-old female has been single-caged

-Since your male cyno cannot have a social companion for researchrelated reason, you could substitute for such a companion by visiting him often, talking to him, giving him treats and perhaps even grooming him through the bars of the cage.
+Since your male cyno cannot have a social companion for research-related reason, you could substitute for such a companion by visiting him often, talking to him, giving him treats and perhaps even grooming him through the bars of the cage.

 < I would love some input on a problem we are encountering.
-Our monkeys are having a field day with the automatic watering system.0326 They can reach through and pull out the hose attached to their cage, thereby disrupting the watering system.
+Our monkeys are having a field day with the automatic watering system.
+They can reach through and pull out the hose attached to their cage, thereby disrupting the watering system.
 Has anyone had to deal with this? >